Counter-protesters arrested during pro-Palestinian demonstration

 Thousands of people began marching from Park Lane near Hyde Park shortly before 1pm as part of the pro-Palestinian demonstration.

-The route will take them to the US embassy in Vauxhall, south of the Thames.
+The route took them to the US embassy in Vauxhall, south of the Thames.

 Chants of “free Palestine” and “ceasefire now” could be heard as the protesters set off.